vorov2/cabiria/readme.txt

 *Installation*

-"Abyss of light" is a cross platform game and is able to run on Windows, Linux and Mac OS X.
+"Abyss of light" is a cross platform game and is able to run on Windows, Linux and Mac OS.
 The game is available as a cross platform package (without INSTEAD) and as a standalone package (with INSTEAD for Windows).
 If you have downloaded the latter and you are not a Windows user, please obtain a version of INSTEAD for your platform: https://instead.hugeping.ru/ The game itself is located in appdata/games/cabiria folder.
-You don't have to download it twice.
+You don't have to download it one more time.